scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 Related Tools
 -------------

-This project was inspired by the ``schema`` and ``pandas_schema`` python packages and the ``validate`` R package :cite:`van2019data`, but there are many existing tools in both the R and Python ecosystems.
-Here is the author's assessment of other data validation tools that are currently being maintained in the Python ecosystem:
+This project was inspired by the ``schema`` and ``pandas_schema`` Python packages and the ``validate`` R package :cite:`van2019data`.
+Here is my assessment of data validation tools that are currently being maintained in the Python ecosystem:

 * ``great_expectations`` :cite:`ge`: this is a mature, batteries-included data
   validation library centered around the concept of **expectations**.
-It provides a UI to manage validation rules and integrations with many database systems and data manipulation tools.
+It provides a UI to manage validation rules and supports integrations with many database systems and data manipulation tools.
 * ``schema`` :cite:`schema`: a light-weight data validator for generic Python data structures.
 This package and ``pandera`` share the schema interface where the schema object returns the data itself if valid and raises an ``Exception`` otherwise.
-* ``pandas_schema`` :cite:`ps`: a ``pandas`` data validation library with a wide suite of built-in validators.
+* ``pandas_schema`` :cite:`ps`: a ``pandas`` data validation library with a comprehensive suite of built-in validators.
 This package was the inspiration for the *schema component* design where a ``Column`` object specifies properties of a dataframe column, albeit the specific implementations are considerably different.

 Conclusion
 ----------